Bridal Shower Games Guests Actually Enjoy (No Awkward Icebreakers)

 How it works:

 Instead of “marriage advice,” offer prompts like “One thing that makes a home feel warm” or “A habit worth keeping.”
+You might enjoy having bride-to-be pencils for guests to use to write with.

 Why guests enjoy it: